team-mayes/atesa/docs/theory_of_operation.rst

 Likelihood Maximization
 -----------------------

-The product of aimless shooting is a (large) set of combined variable (CV) values paired with corresponding commitment basins (products or reactants).
+The output of aimless shooting is a large set of combined variable (CV) values paired with corresponding commitment basins (products or reactants).
 In order to convert this information into a usable form, the method of likelihood maximization can be used to select a model that describes the reaction progress in terms of relatively few parameters.
 ATESA supports the intertial likelihood maximization procedure first published in `Peters 2012 <https://doi.org/10.1016/j.cplett.2012.10.051>`_, in addition to the original non-inertial procedure.
 For details on ATESA's implementation of likelihood maximization, see :ref:`LikelihoodMaximization`.

 .. _CommittorAnalysis: